Match Move controls in Motion

 Edge: Displays the tracker pattern with edge detection.

-The Auto-Zoom Mode applies to trackers in the canvas and does not appear in the Tracker Preview in the Behaviors Inspector.
+The Auto-Zoom Mode applies to trackers in the canvas and does not affect the Tracker Preview in the Behaviors Inspector.

 Note: When Auto-Zoom is set to None, the Auto-Zoom Mode setting has no effect.

-Look Ahead Frames: A slider and value slider to specify the number of future frames to be analyzed by the tracker.
+Look Ahead Frames: Available when Mode is set to Point, a slider and value slider to specify the number of future frames to be analyzed by the tracker.
 In other words, you can direct the tracker to look in a specific location for its reference point, which helps the tracker follow fast-moving objects.
 For more information about the Look Ahead Frames control, see Advanced tracking strategies in Motion.

-Anchor/Rotation-Scale: Checkboxes (available when the Type pop-up menu is set to Transformation) to enable or disable the Anchor and Rotation-Scale trackers.
+Anchor/Rotation-Scale: Available when Mode is set to Point (and when the Type pop-up menu is set to Transformation), checkboxes to enable or disable the Anchor and Rotation-Scale trackers.
 The Anchor tracker records position data.
 The Anchor tracker and Rotation-Scale tracker in combination record position, rotation, and scale data (by comparing the relative coordinate change between the two trackers).

 Note: When the Source well (described above) contains tracking data from another behavior (such as Analyze Motion), these checkboxes become pop-up menus used to assign which trackers (from the source tracking data) will provide anchor (position) data to the destination object, and which will provide rotation-scale data.
 And because trackers are no longer needed in the Match Move behavior, onscreen trackers are removed from the canvas.